JordanEJ/Siri-Shortcut-Collection/README.md

 # Siri-Shortcut-Collection
-A collection of all the Siri Shortcuts I have made
+A collection of all the Siri Shortcuts I have made.
+I will update this as I make more.

 <!--auto-team-table-->
 | Name: | Description: |